web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 That’s a lot off classes!
 But don’t worry, as their configuration is the same for all your application, you just have to set them once.

-### Credential Repository
+### ~~Credential Repository~~ Public Key Credential Source Repository

-This repository must implement `Webauthn\CredentialRepository`.
+> Note: the interface `Webauthn\CredentialRepository` is deprecated and will be removed in v2.0.
+Please use `Webauthn\PublicKeyCredentialSourceRepository` instead.

+With v2.0, the following methods will become useless and may be removed:

+* public function has(string $credentialId): bool;
+* public function get(string $credentialId): AttestedCredentialData;
+* public function getUserHandleFor(string $credentialId): string;
+* public function getCounterFor(string $credentialId): int;
+* public function updateCounterFor(string $credentialId, int $newCounter): void;

+The Public Key Credential Source Repository must implement `Webauthn\PublicKeyCredentialSourceRepository`.
-It will retrieve the credentials, key IDs and update devices counters when needed.
+It will retrieve the credential source and update them when needed.

-You can implement the mrequired methods the way you want: Doctrine ORM, file storage…
+You can implement the required methods the way you want: Doctrine ORM, file storage…

 ### CBOR Decoder